dimantha1234/pipedream/components/twitter/sources/search-twitter/readme.md

 ### Props

-You can modify the following settings during activation or on update via the UI or CLI.
+You may customize the following settings when instantiating this source.

 | Label                                     | Type                | Optional | Options                | Default            | Description                                                  |
 | ----------------------------------------- | ------------------- | -------- | ---------------------- | ------------------ | ------------------------------------------------------------ |